 Indian Sugar Industry- Ethanol

 Indians have a sweet tooth.
 They are the largest consumers and second largest producer of sugar in the world.
 Indian sugar industry’s growth is driven by GDP & population growth.
 In India, sugar consumption is around 26MT and is growing at 2 %.
 Of the total consumption in India, about 60% goes to the industrial application(Dairy, confectionary, baking, soft drinks etc) and the remaining 40% is used up by consumers.

 And 80% of sugar is produced in UP, Karnataka & Maharashtra.
 India has a market share of 15% of world production.
-Manufacturing sugar is a very straight forward process but highly capital & labour intensive.
+Manufacturing sugar is a very straight forward process but highly capital & labor intensive.
 Around half the ethanol is made in the northern state of UP.

 Sugar season: Oct to April(Sugarcane is crushed)

 The world has moved towards sugar surplus & in particular India(8 consecutive year of surplus produce) .
 So, excess capacity is increasingly finding its place in the manufacturing of ethanol.

 Since sugar is produced only for a few month but consumed year long, working capital management is of prime importance.

 Despite all the incentives by the govt, there is something which makes Sugar mills unhappy.
 In terms of pricing of sugar by the govt, there is a mismatch as Sugarcane prices are determined by Minimum support/FRP(Fixed remunerative price) whereas Sugar prices were market determined to cause a very highly skewed dynamics.
 Globally, sugarcane prices are determined as a percentage of sugar prices.